Txreq/code-forge/README.md

 Code Forge is an open-source project that aims to provide a customizable and extensible chatbot framework using Next.js
-14. This project serves as a clone of ChatGPT, allowing developers to create and deploy their own conversational agents.
+14. This project serves as a clone of ChatGPT, allowing developers to create and deploy their own conversational agents. (didn't use ChatGPT (btw))

 ## Why not host it?
 It ain't cheap.